oduprogrammer16/cs532-s16/A4/README.md

  * Contains source code for the facebook portion of the assignment

 ### reports
-* Contains report for assignment 4 and thee graphs produced.
+* Contains report for assignment 4 and the graphs produced.

 ## Twitter Program
 * Located in folder called twitter